 Woodlands is an up and coming hub with upgrading works being done over the past few years.
 If you are planning for your kids to go to the Singapore American School, then this is an obvious place to live if you don’t want the commute.
 There’s also a very well connected American community up there.
 Under the latest renewal plans, Woodlands will have six star attractions that includes a business hub, cycling networks and a Discovery Playground, where residents can enjoy the town garden and learn about the history of this suburb.

 As the saying goes, those who live in the east, will never leave the east!
 The chill out vibe of the eastern beachfront suburb of Singapore is what draws most people when they choose to reside there.
 House choices are endless, with shop houses, condos and landed properties to choose from.
 There’s ample supermarkets, a few malls, quaint boutiques, bars, restaurants, kindergartens, and schools.
 If you don’t want the hustle and bustle of city life, East Coast is the perfect enclave for you.

-For families looking for landed property with sprawling lawns in an up market district, Bukit Timah is the place.
+For families looking for a landed property with sprawling lawns in an up-market district, Bukit Timah is the place.
 Getting around is easy as the MRT line and many buses take you right straight into town.
 The whole area is well-connected to all the main schools and within each smaller neighborhood, there are shophouses with varied dining options.
-There’s a good selection of malls, condos, hawker centers and sports facilities near by.
-You’re also close to The Grandstand and Horse City which are packed with kiddy stores, learning centers, restaurants and cafes.
-The British Club is a short drive away, and is next to the Hollandse Club, if you need the comforts of home.
+There’s a good selection of malls, condos, hawker centers, and sports facilities nearby.
+You’re also close to The Grandstand and Horse City which are packed with kiddy stores, learning centers, restaurants, and cafes.
+The British Club is a short drive away and is next to the Hollandse Club if you need the comforts of home.